phantomG0D/personal-learning-launcher/README.md

-# Personal Learning Launcher CLI
+# Personal Learning Launcher CLI for LINUX

-A CLI to **manage, add, remove, and launch your learning resources dynamically from JSON**.
+A CLI to instantly manage and launch your learning resources—docs, tutorials, and more—resume forgotten tutorials, and stay on top of your learning every day, all at an instant, adding or removing resources directly from the terminal without touching the JSON.

-No manual JSON edits required—add, remove, list, and open resources directly from the terminal.
+note: Replace tutorial links with your preferred, high-quality resources
 ## Features

 - Open resources by category and type